vkostyanetsky/ObsidianPropertyOrganizer/README.md

 ## Sorting rules

 - Properties listed in the selected template come first, in template order.
-- Every other existing property follows, keeping its original relative order.
+- Every other existing property follows, keeping its original relative order, unless **Unlisted properties** removes it.
 - Values, property names and their casing are never changed.
 - Content after the frontmatter is never touched.
 - If the frontmatter is already in the required order, the file is not written again.